Quantum Carnot thermal machines re-examined: Definition of efficiency and the effects of strong coupling: Quantum Carnot refrigerator

 Here, the equality is attained only at weak couplings where $Q_{\mathrm{ec},c}=0$.
-At strong couplings, we generally expect $\eta_{\mathrm{COP}}^{\mathrm{out}}<\eta_{\mathrm{COP}}^c$.
-Therefore, similar to the heat engine mode, the outside definition implies a negative effect of strong coupling as it suppresses the maximum COP compared with the achievable Carnot COP in the weak coupling scenario.
+At strong couplings, we generally expect $\eta_{\mathrm{COP}}^{\mathrm{hyb}}<\eta_{\mathrm{COP}}^c$.
+Therefore, similar to the heat engine mode, the hybrid COP definition also unveils a negative effect of strong coupling by noting that only a weak-coupling setup can reach the Carnot COP in the quasi-static limit.